Stan Lai (Lai Shengchuan)

 26. Stories for the Dead, created through collaboration with the Institute for Diversity in the Arts, Stanford University, premiere March 2006, Roble Studio Theatre, Stanford University.
 In English.

-32. Crosstalk Travelers,performed by Performance Workshop, premiere March 2011, National Theatre, Taipei.
-Later on tour in China and China version, 2014.
+31. Crosstalk Travelers,performed by Performance Workshop, premiere March 2011, National Theatre, Taipei.
+China version, 2014.
+Theatre Above version 2018.

-35. Dream Walk, a site specific immersive play performed in an old estate in Wuzhen, China, unannounced at the 2nd Wuzhen Theatre Festival, premiere Nov 6, 2014.
+34. Dream Walk, a one-act site specific immersive play performed in an old estate in Wuzhen, China, unannounced at the 2nd Wuzhen Theatre Festival, premiere Nov 6, 2014.

-36. The Blue Horse, a children’s play, performed by Performance Workshop Shanghai at Theatre Above, Shanghai. premiere Aug 3, 2016.
+35. The Blue Horse, children’s play, performed by Theatre Above, Shanghai, premiere Aug 3, 2016.
+Taiwan version 2019, Taipei Metropolitan Stage.

 Plays, Director: